-The policies and procedures will-outline all evaluation and prioritization criteria prior_applicable to the application submission period.and evaluation.
-Additionally, HCD, anticipates conducting conducts technical assistance and outreach prior to the release of the NOFA and during the application submission window to ensure potential applicants understand the application requirements, award prioritization and application process.
+The policies and procedures will outline all evaluation and prioritization criteria prior to the application submission period.
+Additionally, HCD, anticipates conducting technical assistance and outreach prior to the release of the NOFA to ensure potential applicants understand the application requirements, award prioritization and application process.